Ch-aOS-Ch/Ch-aronte/README.md

 ***An guided arch-installer and declarative system manager***

-***PART OF THE Ch-aOS (Ch-aronte + Ch-imera for nix + Ch-obolos [studying the ideas of an Ch-iron for fedora and an Ch-ronos for debian]) PROJECT SUITE***
+***PART OF THE Ch-aOS (Ch-aronte + Ch-imera for nix + Ch-obolos [studying the ideas of a Ch-iron for fedora and a Ch-ronos for debian]) PROJECT SUITE***

 ## Key Features

-- **An *guided* instalation process**: Instead of automating everything, the script displays a series of questions and explanations about what it's doing to the reader, they gather information about the _how_ the reader wants their system, it then writes an singular file in yaml –for easy readability– and uses _that_ file to install the system, it is not automated at all (Im working on an automated mode)
+- **An *guided* instalation process**: Instead of automating everything, the script displays a series of questions and explanations about what it's doing to the reader, they gather information about the _how_ the reader wants their system, it then writes a singular file in yaml –for easy readability– and uses _that_ file to install the system, it is not automated at all (Im working on an automated mode)
 - **The plugin –or better yet, Ch-obolos– system**: Akin to nix, the Ch-aOS plugin system is fully declarative, written exclusively in yaml, it helps the user manage their whole entire system with one singular file by using ansible + the (WIP) Ch-imera project will be able to take these plugins and compile them into nixlang, allowing for an easy transition.

 ## The Architecture: Orchestrator + Worker

 The project uses a hybrid architecture, delegating to different languages their do's and don't's:

-* **Shell Script (The Orchestrator)**: Used to gather user input, transform the input into an declarative file and call in–
+* **Shell Script (The Orchestrator)**: Used to gather user input, transform the input into a declarative file and call in–
 * **Ansible (The Worker)**: Used to make sure the system state is the same as the one declared in the Ch-obolo file.

 ## Getting Started